 The proposed change would be:

-To change power management modes a STA shall inform the AP by completing a successful frame exchange (as described in Annex G) that is initiated by the STA and that includes a Management frame, Extension frame or Data frame, and also an Ack or a BlockAck frame from the AP.
+To change power management modes a STA shall inform the AP by completing a successful frame exchange (as described in Annex G) that is initiated by the STA.
+This frame exchange shall include a Management frame, Extension frame or Data frame from the STA, and an Ack or a BlockAck frame from the AP.
 The Power Management subfield(s) in the Frame Control field of the frame(s) sent by the STA in this exchange indicates the power management mode that the STA shall adopt upon successful completion of the entire frame exchange, except where the Power Management field is reserved (see 9.2.4.1.7 (Power Management subfield)).
 A non- AP STA shall not change power management mode using a frame exchange that does not receive an Ack or BlockAck frame from the AP, or using a BlockAckReq frame.

 NOTE 1—A PS-Poll frame exchange does not necessarily result in an Ack frame from the AP, so a non-AP STA cannot change power management mode using a PS-Poll frame.